POPULATION ECOLOGY & EVOLUTIONARY GENETICS GROUP

 University of Manitoba

 Our group is committed to building an inclusive and collaborative research team that fosters critical thinking and creativity within a supportive research environment.

 I'm always happy to hear from potential students and postdocs interested in joining or collaborating with the group.
-If you wish to get in touch about opportunities please send me an email and tell me a bit about yourself, your research and career interests.
+If you wish to get in touch about opportunities please send me an email and tell me a bit about yourself and your research interests.
 Funding will often be the limiting factor in deciding whether I can take on additional students.
-Even when there are no advertised positions it's still good hear from interested students as funding sources sometimes arise and need to be filled quickly.
+But, even when there are no advertised positions it's still good hear from interested students as funding sources sometimes arise and need to be filled quickly.